Volunteer with us!

 Volunteers are always welcome & can be trained on site by the coordinator.

 You'll help the environment, meet nice new people & learn a few things about marine litter.
+There will even be homemade cookies!

 See the schedule below or check our Facebook page for more information.